johndeu/media-services-dotnet-functions-integration/README.md

 when deploying to your own Azure account.
 That way you can more easily update, experiment and edit the code and see changes reflected quickly in your own Functions deployment.

+We are doing this to save you from our future updates that could break your functions due to continuous integration.

 **WARNING**: If you attempt to deploy from the public samples Github repo, and not your own fork, you will see an Error during deployment with a "BadRequest" and an OAuth exception.

 ## Questions & Help